How to get the mental health support you need

 Ongoing support

-Your service provider (for example your Clinical Psychologist) will review your progress after the first six sessions, and will update your referring GP advising on progress and the requirement for ongoing treatment.
+Your service provider (your clinical psychologist) will review your progress after the first six sessions, and will update your referring GP / doctor advising on progress and the requirement for ongoing treatment.

 Source: This article is a revision of “How GPs can support your mental health and wellbeing” written by Dr Lucy Rosman, published by GPs on Bayview in the Western Suburbs Weekly.

 For your convenience, the Lawson Clinical Psychology Claremont clinic is co-located with GPs on Bayview.
-All GPs at this central Claremont practice are trained to manage a range of mental health conditions including depression, anxiety, eating disorders, perinatal mental health, developmental disorders, veterans’ health and more.
+All GPs / doctors at the Claremont practice are trained to manage a range of mental health conditions including depression, anxiety, eating disorders, perinatal mental health, developmental disorders, veterans’ health and more.

 More information